 Contacting an Admin

 Contacting an admin in the middle of an official isn't the most optimal thing.
 During the evenings we usually do have 1-2 admins on stand-by but sometimes it can still take up to 10-15 minutes before we respond or resolve your scenario.
 So try avoiding this as this will just delay your game.
 Things like: Unapproved mercs, config issues, whitelist issues, ... will be things you'll have to talk to your opponents about.
-If you notice any of these things during a game work something out with your opponents and contact admins after the match if necessary.
+If you notice any of these things during a game try and work something out with your opponents and contact admins after the match if necessary.
 If you really can't get to an agreement you can contact an admin[etf2l.org].

 Submitting the Results

 If you entered the wrong results and need to get them changed then you will have to contact an admin[etf2l.org].